-Lydia is a contributor to the Sports Insights publications and her most recent article addressed the implications of the financial fair play rules.
-Lydia also speaks regularly on sports law subjects including, “Interpretation of contracts in a sporting context” and “Fixed term contracts in sports”.
-Lydia's keen interest in sport stems from personal connections to the world of cricket and football.
+Lydia is an active member of the Littleton Chambers Sports law group.
+Her keen interest in sport stems from personal connections to the world of cricket and football.
 The many hours sitting at various county grounds under grey skies or in the rain and snow at Villa Park have confirmed a lasting passion which she is keen to further through her legal practice.

 Lydia is regularly instructed on sports law disputes with recent cases including:

-A dispute between a player and sponsor regarding image rights
+- A dispute between a player and sponsor regarding image rights; and

 - FA disciplinary proceedings in relation to positive drug tests.

 Lydia is a member of the LawInSport Editorial board, a panel member for Sports Resolution and author of the Equality review for the LawInSport yearbook.
 She appears regularly at conferences speaking on subjects such as equality in sport, hyperandrogenism, safeguarding and agency issues.
 Lydia is an independent member of the ethics panel for British shooting.